 In the United States, flu season occurs in the fall and winter.
 Seasonal flu activity usually peaks in January or February, but it can occur as early as October and as late as May.

 The Flu Vaccine

-Most people 6 months of age and older should get the flu vaccine.
-Seasonal flu vaccines have a very good safety track record.
+Most people six months of age and older should get the flu vaccine.
+Seasonal flu vaccines have a very good safety record.

 - Get your flu shot or spray as soon as the vaccine is available in your area.

 - The flu vaccine is available by shot or nasal spray.

 - Mild reactions such as soreness, headaches, and fever are common side effects of the flu vaccine.